Which fibromyalgia medications help relieve the pain?

 What are the side effects of pain relievers for fibromyalgia?

 Be careful taking aspirin or other NSAIDs if you have stomach problems.
 These medications can lead to heartburn, nausea or vomiting, stomach ulcers, and stomach bleeding.
 This risk of serious bleeding is even higher in people over the age of 60.
 Don't take over-the-counter NSAIDs for more than 10 days without checking with your doctor.
-Taking them for a prolonged period increases the chance of serious side effects.
+NSAIDs have been known to increase risk of heart attack and stroke, especially when taken in high doses.
 Aspirin and other NSAIDs can cause or worsen stomach ulcers.
 If you've had ulcers or any kind of stomach or intestinal bleeding, talk to your doctor before taking NSAIDs.

 Acetaminophen is relatively free of side effects.
 But avoid this medication if you have liver disease.
 Taking more than the recommended dose can also lead to liver damage.